Alex-T-Draper/Comp2001/README.md

    ```

 2. Set up the database:
-   - Use the provided `build_database.py` script to initialize the database schema and populate sample data.
+   - Use the provided `build_database.py` script to initialise the database schema and populate sample data.
    ```bash
    python build_database.py
    ```